trevordmiller/skills/README.md

 # skills

 My personal skills.
-I use this repository to help me:

-- Keep existing skills strong.
-- Learn new skills.
-- Share skills with others.

 > "I don't even have any good skills...You know, like nunchuck skills, bow
 > hunting skills, computer hacking skills.
 Girls only want boyfriends who have
 > great skills." - Napoleon Dynamite

+## Goals

+I use this repository to help me with my skills related to code, including:

+- Keeping existing skills strong.
+- Learning new skills.
+- Sharing skills with others.

-## My Guiding Principles
+## Principles

+I use some principles to help me when working with code, including:

-- Recognize trade-offs.
+- Recognizing trade-offs.
-- Identify root problems before solutions.
+- Identifying root problems before solutions.
-- Break problems into small pieces.
+- Breaking problems into small pieces.
-- Avoid abstracting until clear.
+- Avoiding abstracting until clear.

-Examples:
+For example:

 - Stable over new.
 - Classic over innovative.